gsmith93/dotfiles/README.md

 # dotfiles

 dotfiles (use stow to setup $HOME directory)

+clone dotfiles from $HOME
-cd dotfiles/home
+cd dotfiles

-stow --target $HOME .
+stow .